 KS3 Subject Intent

-The curriculum at KS3 is designed to develop fluency in the knowledge and skills in mathematics across the 5 broad areas (Number, Algebra, Geometry & Measures, Ratio. & Proportion and Statistics & Probability) so that students become competent mathematicians.
-It aims to consolidate prior learning and builds upon this so that students master key mathematical content and receive the support and challenge they specifically need.
+At KS3, we teach a Mastery curriculum.
+This has been implemented in Years 7 & 8 and will roll out to subsequent year groups over the next 3 years.
+The curriculum at KS3 is designed to develop fluency, reasoning and problem-solving and these components are embedded throughout our Schemes of Learning.
+In each of the major topic areas (Number, Measurement, Geometry & Measures, Probability, Statistics) the curriculum has been broken down into key strands.
+It aims to consolidate prior learning from KS2 and builds upon this so that students master key mathematical content and receive the support and challenge they specifically need.
 It also aims to address misconceptions.

-There is a high emphasis on numeracy, mathematical language, problem solving and reasoning.
+There is a high emphasis on numeracy, mathematical language, problem-solving and reasoning.
 We want students to be confident, resilient mathematicians who see the beauty and relevance of mathematics in the real world.
-It is our intention that mathematical methods are taught consistently across the department so that a change of teacher in the future does not disadvantage our students.
-Each half term we focus on one of the 5 broad areas so that students are able to make progress relevant to their starting point.
-This way students that require greater support in mastering the fundamentals are given opportunities to do so, whilst our more able mathematicians are able to progress through the skills and are not held back.
+It is our intention that mathematical methods are taught consistently across the department so that a change of teacher in the future does not disadvantage our students… This way, students that require greater support in mastering the fundamentals are given opportunities to do so, whilst our more able mathematicians are able to progress through the skills and are not held back.
 It is our intention that students are given regular opportunities to improve their retention of key topics and revisit areas of weakness so that they can overcome them.

-We achieve this through regular and varied assessment that informs our planning so lessons are bespoke to the learners.
-We recognise that students in maths learn at different rates and will have areas of development despite being taught the knowledge and skills, so in half term 6 we focus solely on weaknesses and problem solving based on the outcomes of assessment from across the year so that students can overcome any weaknesses.
+We achieve this through regular and varied assessment.
+We recognise that students in maths learn at different rates and will have areas of development despite being taught the knowledge and skills.

 KS4 Subject Intent